Skip to content

 Regulation of interchange fees

-In the EU, interchange fees are capped at 0.2% for consumer debit and prepaid cards, and 0.3% for consumer credit cards since 2015 following the PSD2 regulation.
-Corporate cards are excluded.
-The UK and EEA mirror the EU.
+EUInterchange fees are capped at 0.2% for consumer debit/prepaid cards, and 0.3% for consumer credit cards by PSD2.

-Account-to-Account (A2A) payments involve the direct transfer of funds from one bank account to another, bypassing the intermediaries like credit cards or payment processors.
+A2A payments involve the direct transfer of funds from one bank account to another, bypassing a card scheme entirely.

 Open Banking